Cengiz Aktar: Making sense of the Turkish regime

 In his 2021 book The Turkish Malaise Aktar attempts to make sense of the present Turkish regime.
 For him authoritarianism is not sufficient to describe the regime which possesses historically unprecedented mass support.
 Downstream, at the level of its majoritarian base, the regime enjoys a degree of popular support unmatched in the history of the Republic.
 In truth, there are in parallels with authoritarian archetypes from the Ottoman Ittihadist era (1908-1918) and the time of the single-party system in the first decades of the Republic (1923-1946).
 However, for the first time, there is a massive support of the masses, one that the Ittihadists and Kemalists greatly lacked.
 Any in-depth analyses of this novelty, of its roots and sources of inspiration are still in their early days.
 They will certainly develop further as long as this regime exists.

 The ‘masses’ aspect of Hannah Arendt's theory is, in fact, fundamental to the understanding of contemporary Turkish totalitarianism.
 To grasp the ‘Erdoğan phenomenon’ and the regime he has built brick by brick, one must consider the support of the masses alongside other factors such as his personality, his party, his wielding and dealing aficionados, the political history of Turkey, the fatal errors of the former elite as well as the current theoretical categorizations of authoritarian regimes.

-The source of Erdoğan's and his regime's legitimacy is the majoritarian constituency made up of disparate masses which he likes to call the ‘national will’ and the ‘blessed nation’.
-These masses present totalitarian characteristics subsumed in a harmonious trilogy between themselves, their leader, and ideology.
-The opposition, with the notorious exception of the left-wing Kurds, is an integral part of the masses as the ‘national opposition’.
-One need only to note its elation at the regime's military adventures, its silence in the face of support for jihadism, its endorsement of the promiscuity with the Russian regime and its congenital Kurdophobia, which the regime happily relies on.”
+Supporters of Erdoğan and his government are often described as a broad electoral constituency that he has referred to using terms such as the "national will" and the "blessed nation."Some commentators have characterised the relationship between this base, its leadership, and the governing ideology in critical terms.
+According to such commentary, much of the opposition, with the exception of left-wing Kurdish groups, aligns with the government on certain issues, including its military operations, its posture toward jihadist movements, its relationship with the Russian government, and its policies regarding Kurds.